Skip to main content

 How to Start an LLC in Arkansas

-When you form an Arkansas LLC, your business gets a flexible management structure and tax options.
+When you form an LLC in Arkansas, your business gets a flexible management structure and tax options.
 Most importantly, your business gets liability protection.
 To start an LLC in Arkansas, submit a Certificate of Organization to the Arkansas Secretary of State and pay a $45 filing fee ($50 to file a paper form).

 Starting a business in Arkansas requires more than just filing paperwork.
 Below, we’ll go over everything you need to do to form your LLC.

-Your LLC name will be officially registered when you file your formation paperwork with the state.
-Your name needs to follow the state requirement for LLC names, which means it must:
+Your LLC’s name will be officially registered when you file your formation paperwork with the Arkansas Secretary of State.
+Your name needs to follow Arkansas’s requirement for LLC names, which means it must:

 You can make sure your preferred name is available by searching the Arkansas Secretary of State’s business registry.